 However, it goes without saying that you need to have your policy before these forces of mass destruction become a known event.
 So if you’ve done that, we’ll do everything we can to help you.

 Yes.
 If you’re unlucky enough to be injured by a natural disaster, our emergency assistance team can help you get to the nearest medical centre, so that you can receive the medical attention you need.
 If you’re so badly hurt that the emergency assistance team decides you need to go home, they can organise to transport you home.
-However, once you’re home, we’re not able to cover ongoing medical costs, so you’ll need to hit up the New Zealand health care system or your private health insurer..
+However, once you’re home, we’re not able to cover ongoing medical costs, so you’ll need to hit up Medicare or your private health insurer.
 You can find out further information here on how we help travellers with overseas medical treatment.

 Yes, there’s cover if you need to cancel your trip due to severe weather or a natural disaster.
 It’s a pretty good idea to give some thought to what kind of trip you’re doing when buying a policy, as the amount you’re covered for depends on which plan you buy.